MP for Ilford North

 Secretary of State for Health and Social Care

-Wes Streeting is a Labour and Co-operative MP for Ilford North, first elected in 2015.
-He has held a range of frontbench roles in health, education and the treasury and, since July 2024, serves as Secretary of State for Health and Social Care.
-He previously served as Shadow Secretary of State for Health and Social Care (2021-2024) and sat on Treasury committees, with earlier roles in education and the Treasury.
+Wes Streeting is the Labour (Co-op) MP for Ilford North, first elected in 2015.
+He served as Secretary of State for Health and Social Care from July 2024 to May 2026, and has previously been Shadow Secretary of State for Health and Social Care along with other shadow posts.
+Earlier in his parliamentary career he sat on Treasury and EU-related committees and held various Opposition roles.

-Streeting shows very high party loyalty (100%) and a relatively high attendance (59%), placing him on the centre-left (36/100).
-He generally votes for Universal Credit, NHS funding and trade union powers, and for bus services regulation, while generally opposing immigration controls, the asylum system and the Rwanda deportation scheme.
-His voting on VAT and transgender rights is mixed, and he has generally voted against harsher prison sentencing.
+Streeting shows high party loyalty and a notable attendance rate, with several recorded rebel votes.
+He generally votes for Universal Credit, NHS funding and trade union powers, tends to oppose tighter immigration controls and the Rwanda deportation scheme, and exhibits mixed positions on VAT and transgender rights.

 Generated 21 February 2026